Tooth Colored Fillings Melville, NY

 benefits of tooth-colored fillings

 • Structural reinforcement of the tooth - The physics and the process of bonding a tooth-colored filling/composite to a natural tooth is what allows for its structural reinforcement.
 The composite material behaves and functions in a similar way as natural teeth.
-As these restorations expand and contract with a similar modulus to that of natural tooth structure, they therefore can strengthen the tooth by holding it together.
-As a result of these properties, we are less likely to see tooth fracture.
+As these restorations expand and contract with a similar modulus to that of natural tooth structure, they can strengthen the tooth by holding it together.
+As a result of these properties, we are less likely to see tooth fractures.

 Are tooth-colored fillings safer than silver fillings?

-Read what our patients are saying!
+Read what our patients are saying

-Dr Glasser is very professional and knowledgeable he has performed root canals implants etc. this is the best office I have ever gone to.
-Going to Dr Glasser since 1991.
+Dr. Glasser is very professional and knowledgeable he has performed root canals implants, etc. This is the best office I have ever gone to.
+Going to Dr. Glasser since 1991.

 Click here to read more reviews.